RWS/studio-api-docs/apiconcepts/integration/trados_studio_controllers.md

 }
 ```

-The next topics are discussing in-depth about each of the Trados Studio controllers.
+The next topics are discussing in-depth about each of the <Var:ProductName> controllers.